Franklin F. Korell: After Congress

 Korell remained in Washington served as special assistant to the general counsel of the United States Treasury Department from 1931 to 1943 and in the chief counsel's office of the Bureau of the Internal Revenue Service from 1943 to 1959.
 In 1932, he married Caroline Stoddard, the former wife of Brigadier General Billy Mitchell.

+Death and burial

 He lived in Alexandria, Virginia until his death there on June 7, 1965.
 He was interred in Arlington National Cemetery.